New to the Harp

 I have an entire section of videos about tuning available on harpinsideout.com.
 You can see them by clicking here.

 A popular chromatic tuner.

 Taking Care of Your Harp: Replacing Strings

 Harp strings are made out of different materials, usually nylon, gut, and wire.
 (And yes, by gut I really do mean all natural animal gut.
 Did you know that harp string manufacturers also make tennis racket strings?)
-Harps frequently have a combination of the different types of strings.
+Harps frequently have a combination of the different string materials.
 Because of the intense pressure on the strings, they tend to break from time to time.
 This does not mean that there’s something wrong with your harp or how you care for it, but simply that the string is no longer able to withstand the pressure.
 All harps break strings.
 You might go for six months without breaking a string, and then break several strings in a few days, especially if the weather changes suddenly.
-It is easy enough to order a new string from a harp company if you know what you need, but figuring out the proper string to order can be confusing, as there isn’t a standard numbering system.
-Also, strings are highly specific to the type of harp, so you can’t necessarily order a generic nylon string and put it on any harp that uses nylon strings.
+It is easy enough to order a new string from a harp company if you know what you need, but figuring out the proper string to order can be confusing as strings are highly specific to the type of harp.
 Most harp manufacturers provide information about the type of strings that your harp needs.

 Once you have a new string, you need to put it on the harp.
 This involves tying a knot at one end, threading it up through the instrument, and winding it around the peg.
 It takes several days for new strings to stretch out and stay in tune, so it’s normal for the new string to need lots of tuning at first.
 Professional harpists replace all of their strings about once a year so that they are always in top-notch condition.

 If you're interested in learning more about everything related to string changing, once again, lots more information about changing strings is available on my informational harp website, harpinsideout.com.
 Click here to view.